sammypanda/MCJE-PlayerQuests-Plugin/branding/docs/developers/README.md

         "stage_0": { // Stage ID (automatically generated)
-            "notable": Boolean, // if it would show up as a chapter in a book; a notable stage "label": String, // the label for just this stage, as if it were a chapter "entry": String, // where the stage starts "actions": { // directory of all this stage's actions "action_0": {  // Action ID (automatically generated) "type": String, // Quest Action type
+            "notable": Boolean, // if it would show up as a chapter in a book; a notable stage "label": String, // the label for just this stage, as if it were a chapter "entry": String, // Path: where the stage starts "actions": { // directory of all this stage's actions "action_0": {  // Action ID (automatically generated) "type": String, // Quest Action type